(Kimi No Na Wa.)

 Makoto Shinkai is a name that has been gaining growing acclaim in Japanese anime.
 Shinkai’s first work was the 25-minute long Voices of a Distant Star (2002) about interstellar email communication.
 This was followed by the feature-length The Place Promised in Our Early Days (2004), set in an alternate world Japan, and 5 Centimetres Per Second (2007) about a friendship between two people over the years.
 The work that caused Shinkai’s name to be noticed was Children Who Chase Lost Voices from the Deep (2011), a beautiful fantasy epic in the Hayao Miyazaki style.
 Shinkai followed this with the non-genre The Garden of Words (2013) and subsequent to this made Weathering With You (2019) about a girl who can control the weather and the portal fantasy Suzume (2022).

 The premise of Your Name. seems to have been borrowed from the live-action Passion of Mind (2000), which had two Demi Moore’s on either side of the world, each dreaming they were living the other’s life.
-That film ended with an absurdly contrived mundane revelation whereas here Makoto Shinkai plays the premise with far more confidence in the fantasy elements than Passion of Mind ever did.
+That film ended with an absurdly contrived mundane revelation.
+By contrast, here Makoto Shinkai plays the premise with far more confidence in the fantasy elements than Passion of Mind ever did.
 While Passion of Mind had either dreamer as a passive observer in the other’s life, this has the two devising a way of communicating with one another and then, the logical step that Passion of Mind never thought of, to set out to find the other.